Cornea Services cont.

 If these or any other symptoms are experienced after the procedure, the patient should immediately contact their doctor to prevent any permanent damage.

-A corneal transplant, also known as a corneal grafting or keratoplasty, is the surgical removal of a damaged or diseased cornea and the implantation of a donated human cornea, usually obtained from an eye bank.
+Cornea services such as a corneal transplant, also known as a corneal grafting or keratoplasty, is the surgical removal of a damaged or diseased cornea and the implantation of a donated human cornea, usually obtained from an eye bank.
 The cornea is the clear covering of the front of the eye which bends, or refracts, light rays as they enter the eye.
 If the cornea is not shaped properly or is somehow clouded, whether because of injury, infection or disease, visual acuity is compromised, and a corneal transplant may be recommended.

 During a penetrating keratoplasty procedure, or PKP, the central two-thirds of the damaged cornea is surgically removed and replaced with donor tissue that is sutured in place.
+Other Cornea services are available.

 Candidates for PKP